mark-summerfield/diff/README.md

-# diff2
+# diff

-Diff2 a Go package for finding the differences between two sequences.
+Diff a Go package for finding the differences between two sequences.

 (This package is based on and supercedes my go-diff/differ package.)